Bard Studio

 Checklist

 - Create your patron login.
-Note: do this now before you apply, as you will need this in place for us to process your registration.
+Note: do this now before you apply, as you will need this in place for us to process your application.

 - Enter payment info *please see Cancellations for more details

-- Fill in the Bard Studio Fall Workshop Series request form
+- Fill in the Bard Studio Fall Application form

-- Double-check your cancellation deadline and review the policy below
+- Double-check your cancellation deadlines and review the policy below

 **We will confirm your workshops via the email you provided 7-10 days before the session.